I specialize in the art of designing events. I work to balance all the variables involved to create a successful event.

 Journalism that Matters – News Tools 2008

-ADDING AN UNCONFERENCE DAY TRADITIONAL CONFERENCE
+ADDING AN UNCONFERENCE DAY TO TRADITIONAL CONFERENCES

 Traditional conference organizers can support an unconference happening before or after their regular event.
 This can be a warm up to actually using interactive methods in the main part of the conference.
 We have worked with organizers of BlogHer on a post conference open space day for the past two years that is the favorite day of many women who attend.